-The following policies and procedures are intended to encourage PSA support of aging services in South Carolina and in the planning and service area regions:
+The following policies and procedures are intended to encourage Planning Service Area (PSA) support of aging services in South Carolina and in the planning and service area regions:

-- 1. All PSA directors are required to attend quarterly and scheduled PSA directors' meetings at the LGOA and to stay for the duration of the meeting.
-Those directors unable to attend shall send an appropriate representative in their place with the approval of the LGOA Director. - 2.
-The PSA director shall assure that all contact information for all respective PSA board members provided to the LGOA is accurate and up-to-date, and the director will post the date and time of PSA board meetings on an events calendar on the PSA's web site. - 3.
-The PSA directors shall be expected to be engaged and informed aging advocates who work to promote senior matters and educate the community on issues facing the aging network and their regional AAA/ADRC. - 4.
+- 1. In order to facilitate accountability and to streamline work processes, only the PSA Director and AAA/ADRC Director shall contact the LGOA directly through the Single Point of Contact (SPOC).
+The LGOA SPOC will act as a liaison to the PSAs and will provide timely information and data.
+When contacting the SPOC, use one of the following helpdesk emails: aimhelp@aging.sc.gov, financehelp@aging.sc.gov, or psahelp@aging.sc.gov. - 2.
+Each PSA receptionist or switchboard operator should identify the AAA/ADRC in his/her telephone greeting; or the PSA should have a dedicated telephone line for the AAA/ADRC answered separately from the PSA. - Note: The LGOA's intent is to have all aging callers greeted appropriately, aging services identified, and referred to the appropriate aging service/program staff member in a timely manner, while avoiding confusion among individuals who think they are calling the AAA/ADRC, but are instead greeted by the COG salutation.
+For example, there have been cases where seniors have called PSAs and were greeted with a COG greeting, thereby confusing the callers. - 3.
+The PSA directors shall assure that all contact information for all respective PSA board members provided to the LGOA is accurate and up-to-date, and the director will post the date and time of PSA board meetings on an events calendar on the PSA's web site.

+- 4. The PSA directors shall be expected to be engaged and informed aging advocates who work to promote senior matters and educate the community on issues facing the aging network and their regional Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC). - 5.
 PSA directors and AAA/ADRC directors are encouraged to attend LGOA-sponsored public hearings, forums, or public events within the PSA region.
-PSA board members, Regional Aging Advisory Council (RAAC) members, and any other affiliated groups are encouraged to attend and participate in local aging events where regional, State, and Federal aging issues are discussed.
+PSA board members, Regional Aging Advisory Council (RAAC) members, and any other affiliated groups are encouraged to attend and participate in local aging events where regional, state, and federal aging issues are discussed. - 6.
+The AAA/ADRC shall implement and comply with the 48 Code of Federal Register (CFR) Section 3.908, implementing Section 828, entitled "Pilot Program for Enhancement of Contractor Employee Whistleblower Protections," of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2013 (Pub.
+L. 112-239, enacted January 2, 2013).